 Planning Your EOR Transition Timeline

 A successful EOR switch follows a structured timeline.
 Each phase has specific tasks that build on previous steps.
-The entire process typically takes 4-8 weeks, depending on complexity.
+The entire process typically takes 6-10 weeks, depending on team size, number of countries, and complexity.

 The key phases include: